Global Stocks Follow Wall Street Higher on Upbeat Earnings

 Adding to that picture were remarks from Kevin Hassett, chairman of the White House Council of Economic Advisers, that the U.S. economy may not grow at all in the first quarter if the partial government shutdown continues.

 The latest round of sparring between Democrats and Republicans came over whether the president's State of the Union address will take place next week as previously planned.
-President Trump eventually said late Wednesday that he wouldn't deliver his State of the Union address until the shutdown opened and government reopened.
+President Trump eventually said late Wednesday that he wouldn't deliver his State of the Union address until the government reopened.

 The yield on 10-year U.S. Treasurys was last 2.736%, down from 2.755% late Wednesday.
 Yields fall as prices rise.
 The WSJ Dollar index, meanwhile, was up 0.2%.